 THE NERVOUS SYSTEM: THE COMMUNICATION AND CONTROL CENTER OF THE BODY

-The nervous system can be considered the control and communication system of the body.
-Signals from the brain (the control branch of the nervous system) are carried via the nerves (the communications lines) to the rest of the body.
-These are collated in order to direct conscious movement for example: talking, walking, retrieving objects and other dextrous tasks, as well as vital life functions that include breathing and heartbeat.
+The nervous system is the control and communication system of the body.
+The brain, the control branch of the nervous system, sends signals via the nerves.
+These are the communications lines to the rest of the body.
+These signals are collated, in order to direct conscious movement.
+Examples are; talking, walking, retrieving objects and other dextrous tasks.
+They also include vital life functions such as breathing and pumping your heart.
 The nervous system also interprets other inputs from the body’s numerous data-gathering organs.
-These include nose, eyes, ears and tongue.
-Also nerve-endings in the skin that detect sensations such as touch, heat pain and cold and additionaly sensors within the body that detect balance, position and so on and carries all of this data back to the brain to process.
-MS can affect many of these functions – and each person has their very own version of the disease.
-No two are completely alike. http://www.msif.org/about-ms/symptoms-of-ms/
+These include the nose, eyes, ears and tongue.

-When the immune system attacks the myelin around several or many nerve cells, it leaves scar tissue, known as sclerosis that gives the disease its name (multiple scars).
-This scar tissue does not insulate the nerve anywhere near as well as a healthy intact layer of myelin would, and so the damaged nerve begins to lose signals passed to it, leading to communication breakdowns.
-The type, duration and severity of the disease depends on the type of MS. It also varies depending on the person, which can make it difficult for a doctor to determine the type and predict its course.
+When the immune system attacks the Myelin around several or many nerve cells, it leaves scar tissue.
+This is known as sclerosis and gives the disease its name (multiple scars).
+This scar tissue does not insulate the nerve anything like a healthy intact layer of Myelin would.
+Therefore the damaged nerve begins to lose signals passed to it, leading to communication breakdowns.
+The type, duration and severity of the disease depends on the type of MS. It also varies depending on the person.
+This can make it difficult for a doctor to determine the type of MS and predict its course.
 Eventually most people encounter problems with mobility.
-The effects on mobility are calculated using the EDSS scale: http://www.hsctstopsms.com/edss-2/
+The effects on mobility are calculated using the EDSS scale.

 HOW THE NERVOUS SYSTEM DEALS WITH THESE ATTACKS

-Depending on where in the nervous system multiple areas of damage are located, many types of signal paths can be impacted.
-This explains the wide array of symptoms that can be seen in people with MS. if for instance an exacerbation causes damage to the myelin of nerve cells directly linked to the muscles of a person’s leg, difficulty could be experienced controlling the leg.
+The nervous system is compromised by having it’s signal paths blocked by scar damage.
+Signal paths that are affected depend where the areas of damage are located.
+The nervous system is vast, so completely different areas can be affected in different people.
+This explains the wide array of symptoms that can be seen in people with MS. Damage to the Myelin of leg muscle nerve cells could cause difficulty controlling the leg.
 Equally it could result in partial or total paralysis.

 If the exacerbation causes damage to the myelin of the optic nerves ( nerves that carry signals from the eyes to the brain), that person could experience blurry or dramatically decreased vision. http://www.msfocus.org/article-details.aspx?articleID=380 Frequently an MS patient experiences remissions.
 These are periods of decreased or possibly total absence of symptoms which can continue for several months.
-Unfortunately eventually, another exacerbation occurs.
-The symptoms either return or newer ones are identified, as different areas of the nervous system come under attack.
-Accumulating damage can leave the the patient a little more disabled after each new attack.
+Interestingly, a year, or a month could pass before another exacerbation occurs.
+Usually it is completely random.
+Generally in time the nervous system will experience another attack.
+Consequently, the original symptoms return or alternatively newer ones are identified.
+The accumulating damage from this often leaves the the patient a little more disabled after each new attack.

-This is followed by secondary symptoms that result from the build up of damage caused directly by the disease.
-An example of this is , if there is permanent damage to the nerves that control a person’s leg, use of that leg can be lost completely.
+Secondary symptoms follow.
+These result from the build up of damage caused directly by the disease.
+Often, when there is permanent damage to the nerves that control a person’s leg, use of that leg can be lost completely.
 The muscles of the leg then begin to atrophy (waste away) due to lack of use.

 ISSUES RESULTING FROM MYELIN DETERIORATION

-An MS patient consequently becomes victim to a host of related issues.
+The subsequent results from Myelin damage, mean that an MS patient can becomes victim to a host of related issues.
 These can include:

 PROBLEMS INVOLVED WITH SENSE AND TOUCH